skellis46/slipbox/literature notes/Seth - Being You.md

 > Whether I’m sitting by my mother’s hospital bed, or fixing to escape from a bear, the form and quality of my emotional experiences are the way they are – desolate, hopeful, panicky, calm – because of the conditional predictions my brain is making about how different actions might impact my current and future physiological condition.
 (Location 3048)

-> At the very deepest layers of the self, beneath even emotions and moods, there lies a cognitively subterranean, inchoate, difficult-to-describe experience of simply being a living organism.
-Here, experiences of selfhood emerge in the unstructured feeling of just ‘being’.
-This is where we reach the core of the beast machine theory: the proposal that conscious experiences of the world around us, and of ourselves within it, happen with, through, and because of our living bodies.
-(Location 3051)

 > Just as with the outside world, the brain has no direct access to physiological states of the body, and so these states have to be inferred through Bayesian best guessing.
 As with all predictive perception, this best guessing is achieved through a brain-based process of prediction error minimisation.
 In the context of interoception, this is called interoceptive inference.
 Just as with vision and with hearing – just as with all perceptual modalities – interoceptive perception is a kind of controlled hallucination.
 (Location 3064)